microsoft/AzureAutomaticGradingEngine/README.md

 For course testing Microsoft Azure, it is hard to assess or grade Azure project manually.
 This project makes use of the technique of unit test to grade student's Azure project settings automatically.

-This project has been developed by [Cyrus Wong]( https://www.linkedin.com/in/cyruswong) [Microsoft Learn Educator Ambassador](https://docs.microsoft.com/en-us/learn/roles/educator/learn-for-educators-overview) in Association with the [Microsoft Next Generation Developer Relation Team](http://aka.ms/faculty).
+This project has been developed by [Cyrus Wong]( https://www.linkedin.com/in/cyruswong) [Microsoft Learn Educator Ambassador](https://docs.microsoft.com/learn/roles/educator/learn-for-educators-overview) in Association with the [Microsoft Next Generation Developer Relations Team](http://aka.ms/faculty).
 Project collaborators include, [Chan Yiu Leung](https://www.linkedin.com/in/hadeschan/), [So Ka Chun](https://www.linkedin.com/in/so-ka-chun-0643971a5/), [Lo Chun Hei](https://www.linkedin.com/in/chunhei-lo-86a9301b5/), [Ling Po Chu](https://www.linkedin.com/in/po-chu-ling-88392b1b5/), [Cheung Ho Shing](https://www.linkedin.com/in/cheunghoshing/) and [Pearly Law](https://www.linkedin.com/in/mei-ching-pearly-jean-law-172707171/) from the IT114115 Higher Diploma in Cloud and Data Centre Administration.

 The project is being validated through usage on the course [Higher Diploma in Cloud and Data Centre Administration](https://www.vtc.edu.hk/admission/en/programme/it114115-higher-diploma-in-cloud-and-data-centre-administration/)